juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Individual resistance with high volume, with at least >10M, or with consistent resistance.
 - [ ] Lower volume than previous resistance
 * Entry/Risk
-	* Divide the position size into parts(i.e. 4 d), and add as it get's closer to the resistance.
+	* Divide the position size into parts(i.e. 4 different parts), and add as it get's closer to the resistance.
 		* Ensure the range to resistance is tight, otherwise the risk would be too big
 	* Better percentage in the afternoon as day traders don't like holding overnight
 	* Target profit is half the size of the spike